Record ‘bomb cyclone’ bringing exceptional warmth to North Pole

-Highs in the lower 30s (0 Celsius) aren’t terribly unusual in the summertime, but they’re far from the norm in winter.
+Highs in the lower 30s (0 Celsius) are not terribly unusual in the summertime, but they’re far from the norm in winter.
 The mild temperatures are also accompanied by liquid rain at far northern latitudes, hastening the seasonal melting of sea ice.

-“Looking back over the last few decades, we can clearly see a trend in warming, particularly in the 'cold season’ in the Arctic,” wrote Ruth Mottram, a climate scientist with the Danish Meteorological Institute, in an email.
+“Looking back over the last few decades, we can clearly see a trend in warming, particularly in the 'cold season’ in the Arctic,” Ruth Mottram, a climate scientist with the Danish Meteorological Institute, wrote in an email.
 “It’s not surprising that warm air is busting through into the Arctic this year.
 In general we expect to see more and more of these events in the future.”

-Temperatures averaged over the high Arctic north of 80 degrees latitude are currently more than 22 degrees (12 Celsius) above normal.
-Some forecast models indicate small areas in the Arctic, including near the North Pole, could see temperatures rise as much as 45 to 54 degrees (25 to 30 Celsius) above normal between Wednesday and Thursday.
+Temperatures averaged over the high Arctic north of 80 degrees latitude are more than 22 degrees (12 Celsius) above normal.
+Some forecast models indicate small areas in the Arctic, including near the North Pole, could experience temperatures as much as 45 to 54 degrees (25 to 30 Celsius) above normal Wednesday and Thursday.

 A record ‘bomb cyclone’ drags warmth northward